-4.6 Reading
+4.8 Reading

-At our School, reading is integral to our curriculum.
+At Bescot Hall School, reading is integral to our curriculum.
+There are allocated daily reading sessions for all pupils.
 We are committed to ensuring that all pupils leave us as 'a reader' and we have a robust reading strategy in place to achieve this.
 For pupils with early reading skills, explicit teaching of phonics is provided.
-Reading interventions are provided, when necessary, in line with a pupil's individual needs.
+Reading interventions are provided when necessary, in line with a pupil's individual needs.
 Reading skills are taught explicitly in English lessons, as well as other areas of the curriculum where appropriate.

 Reading for pleasure is actively promoted through staff and pupil role-models, on-site library, classroom reading areas, class texts and story-time and regular pupil reading challenges.